ajramos/cloud-certs/gcp-pcne-cert.md

 | Custom Static  | - IP range broader than a subnet IP range<br>- IP range does not overlap with subnet IP range | One of:<br>- Instance by name<br>- Instance by IP address<br>- Cloud VPN tunnel | Yes | Either:<br>- All instance in network<br>- Specific instance in network identified by network tag |
 | System-generated | - Internet Networks<br>- Default Gateway - external networks | Internal Subnet Gateway | Yes, delete VPC subnet<br>Yes, Isolate VPC traffic | - All instances in network |

+NOTE: ProxyVM Configuration to inspect egress traffic:
+    1. Delete the system-generated default route
+    2. Create a custom route to destination 0.0.0.0/0
+    3. Specify the next hop as the proxy VM
+    4. Configure the proxy VM to enable IP forwarding.

 # Cloud Router

 - Use BGP which requires a ASN to idenitify different domains
     - there are some private ASN so that it identifies the traffic is routing
     - Once BGP session is established between two routers the BGP routes are shared (dynamic routes)
     - The subnets should not overlap
-- Two modes (configured at the VPC):
+- Two routing modes (configured at the VPC):
     - **Regional (default)**: Only share the routes on the region where the router has been provisioned
     - **Global**: Share all the routes in the subnets to and from all regions with a single VPN or interconnect or Cloud Router
+        NOTE: However, the average latency will not be as low as if there are separate Cloud VPN gateways and Cloud Routers per region

 - Cloud Routers have **default and custom route advertisement modes** that can be set for the router as a whole or separately for each BGP session.
     - The **default advertisement mode** will advertise all subnets in the same region when the VPC in the Cloud Router is set to regional dynamic routing mode, or all subnets in all regions when the VPC is set to global dynamic routing mode.
     - When in **custom route advertisement mode**, the Cloud Router can be configured to advertise a specified set of IP ranges.
 In addition, Cloud Router can also be configured to advertise all subnets in the region or across all regions, based on the VPC's dynamic routing mode.